gdoscher/MARGOT/COLAB_TRAINING_GUIDE.md

 ### Training Errors

 **Error: `RuntimeError: cuFFT doesn't support tensor of type: BFloat16`**
-- **Solution:** You forgot Step 5 (precision fix)!
-- Add the precision fix cell and restart training
+- **Solution:** You're using an outdated repository!
+- Make sure you cloned from `github.com/gdoscher/MARGOT` (includes fp16 fix)
+- If using the original fishaudio repo, switch to MARGOT instead

 **Error: `CUDA out of memory`**
 - **Solution:** Reduce batch size in config